 Last summer, Volvo Cars marked the end of the petrol engine and announced that as of this year they will go all electric.
 Today, many other automotive OEMs and suppliers have made similar pronouncements.
 Inspired by customer demands, legal requirements and global sustainability, this decision does them no harm.
 But surely this isn’t only because of the decision to invest in low-emission and zero-emission vehicles.
 It is the result of a series of actions, which have become a habit and according to Aristotle’s insights… an excellent habit.

-At Siemens PLM Software, we have a nose for excellence and are in the driver seat to help (H)EV manufacturers and suppliers to deliver superior product performance of the electric motor, battery and full vehicle.
+At Siemens, we have a nose for excellence and are in the driver seat to help (H)EV manufacturers and suppliers to deliver superior product performance of the electric motor, battery and full vehicle.
 Whether your focus domain is NVH & acoustics, thermal and energy management or vehicle integration, the Simcenter integrated solutions combine the best of simulation and testing techniques to help you engineer superior products.

 With no masking noise of an internal combustion engine, ensuring acoustic comfort means tackling a host of new phenomena that weren’t on the radar in the past.
 This on-demand webinar focuses on the NVH and acoustic behavior of electric and hybrid electric vehicles.